 The SL LBT failure MAC CE of one octet is identified by a MAC subheader with LCID as specified in Table 6.2.1-2.
-It has a fixed size of 8bits:
+It has a fixed size of 8bits .
+The priority of the Sidelink LBT failure MAC CE is fixed to '1'.

 - Ri: If there is a RB set configured for the MAC entity with RB set index i as specified in TS 38.214 [7] and if SL consistent LBT failure have been triggered and not cancelled in this RB set, the field is set to 1, otherwise the field is set to 0;